The anthropology Lens

 BRINGING THESE LENSES TOGETHER

-Today my work brings these different lenses together as I work with leaders, teams and organisations to explore the patterns shaping how they think, relate and lead.
+Today my work brings these lenses together as I work with leaders, teams and organisations to understand their experience and explore what’s shaping it.

-Much of my work involves spending time alongside leaders as they navigate real situations, helping them develop the ability to see more clearly what is unfolding within themselves, within their teams and across the systems they are part of.
+This often begins by spending time with leaders and teams as they navigate real situations, helping them to see more clearly what is unfolding within themselves, within their teams and within the systems they are part of.

-When that clarity grows, something shifts.
-Conversations open up, relationships evolve and leaders begin to respond to complexity with greater understanding and confidence.
+As that clarity grows, something begins to shift.
+Conversations open up, relationships evolve and people begin to respond to complexity with greater understanding and confidence.

 a different perspective

-Often it is in these moments, away from the noise and urgency of everyday work, that people begin to see themselves, their leadership and their organisations more clearly.
+Away from the noise and urgency, people begin to see themselves, their leadership and their organisations with fresh eyes.

 Qualifications And Training

-At its heart, this work is fuelled by an ongoing curiosity about the human experience, and what becomes possible when we begin to understand the dynamics shaping how we think, relate and respond.
+At its heart, this work is grounded in an ongoing curiosity about the human experience, and what becomes possible when we begin to see more clearly what’s shaping how we think, relate and respond.